How to increase revenue for your gym, fitness center and health club during COVID-19

 Don’t be discouraged.
 It’s often the last key in the bunch that opens a lock.

-Whether it be switching to a new medium of fitness such as online virtual classes, increasing retail store sales or even shifting to online appointment scheduling: Appointy has you covered.
+Whether it be switching to a new medium of fitness such as online virtual classes, increasing retail store sales, or even shifting to online appointment scheduling: Appointy’s fitness booking software has you covered.
 With our critically acclaimed, 24×7 support team by your side, you can get set up in just 15 minutes!

 With 10+ years of experience in the scheduling industry, we know a thing or two about scheduling 😉